evielu/Loan-Calculator/README.md

 - Verify the drop menu can be clicked
 - Verify 48 months can be selected and changes in the drop down display
 - Verify 36 months can be selected and changes in the drop down display
-- Verify 72 months can be selected and changes the drop down display
+- Verify 72 months can be selected and changes in the drop down display
-- Verify 60 months can be selected (when it is not the default) and the changes the drop down display -- Verify estimated monthly payment is adjusted based on selected value
+- Verify 60 months can be selected (when it is not the default) and the changes in the drop down display
+- Verify estimated monthly payment is adjusted based on selected value

 e.
 Interest rate field
 - Verify number between 1 and 98 can be inputted